-As one of the region’s strongest clusters, there are more than 10,000 people employed in finance, insurance, and real estate across 1,500 firms and the sector is expected to grow 10.96 percent by 2022.
+As one of the region’s strongest clusters, there are more than 10,000 people employed in finance, insurance, and real estate across 1,500 firms.
 Company footprints include national, regional, and local office headquarters as well as customer service centers.

 - Home to local and regional bank headquarters.